kaby76/AntlrVSIX/README.md

 grammar e.g., warning/removal of LHS predicates in lexer, replacing factored grammar rules with Kleene star rules (which result in faster parsers).

+## Work in progress for v5.5:

+* Add in more refactorings:
+a) Sort rules alphabetically, DFS or BFS traversals.
+b) Separate/combine grammars.

 ## Release notes for v5.4:

 * Add in a few refactoring transformations (remove useless parser productions, convert parser string literals to